ehsanexe/episode-bookmark-manager/README.md

 If the extension doesn't work for a particular show, try different combinations of words.

 The bookmarks for your favorite shows will be maintained in the "My Shows Manager" folder in your bookmark bar.

-## Feedback and Support
-If you have any suggestions, encounter any issues, or need assistance, please feel free to reach out to me.